 Youth NT, Office of Youth Affairs - Northern Territory - www.youth.nt.gov.au -

 Northern Territory Youth Week (or NTYW) is an annual celebration of young people across the Territory and involves a range of fun and exciting events and activities.
-NTYW is held in April each year.
-The dates and theme for 2020 will be announced shortly.
+NTYW 2020 will run from 14-24 April 2020 and the theme for 2020 will be announced shortly.

-Grants up to $2000 are available for individuals and organisations to run alcohol and drug free events and activities over NT Youth Week.
-The NT Youth Week Grant Round will be open on Grants NT in October 2019.
+Grants up to $2000 are available for organisations to run alcohol and drug free events and activities over NT Youth Week.
+The NT Youth Week Grant Round will be open on Grants NT 1 November 2019.

 For more information on NT Youth Week phone 8999 3881 or email:email@example.com